-Barbless hooks should not be used or their barbs should be broken.
+Barbless hooks should be used or their barbs should be broken.

-Hands or gloves should necessarily be wetted before handling the fish.
+Hands or gloves must be wetted before handling the fish.

 Touching and harming the eyes or gills should be avoided.

-Certainly protect the mucus on the skin putting the fish on and/or covering by a wet towel, and lay it back and cover its eyes so that it calms down.
+Definitely protect the mucus on the skin by putting the fish on and/or covering by a wet towel, and lay it back and cover its eyes so that it calms down.

 Keep the fish under absolute control; dropping the fish down significantly increases the death risk.

-When releasing the fish into the water, first put the head in the water.
+When releasing the fish into the water, put the head in the water first.

-Big pelagic kind fish should be taken onto the book within 20 minutes at the latest.
-Therefore, in expectations of such kinds of fish, slightly thicker gears should be used.
+Big pelagic kind fish should be taken onto the boat within 20 minutes at the latest.
+Therefore, while expecting such kinds of fish, slightly thicker gears should be used.

 In order to prevent potential decompression disease, catch and release method should be avoided for deep water species.
 If not necessary and prohibited, they should certainly not be caught.
 (Grouper and Comber species!!!)